daddia/zen-cli/README.md

 # Zen: AI-Powered Productivity Suite

+Zen is the unified control plane for product & engineering.

 **Zen** is the definitive platform for AI-assisted productivity, enabling teams to build better products faster through intelligent automation and seamless workflow orchestration.

 ## Key Features